mariolukas/FabScanPi-Server/docs/software.md

 **Laser**

 This section describes the laser position and laser stepper motor values.
 I mentioned position values in the section before (Camera), have a look at the image.

 The angle is set to the angle which was used in the last scan.
-The rotation_steps value should be used for a laser angle change (not implemented yet).Steps defines how many steps the motor can do.
+The rotation_steps value should be used for a laser angle change (not implemented yet).
+Steps defines how many steps the motor can do.
 In the default case the motor is set to 1/16 step mode.
 A motor with 200 steps per turn can then perform 3200 steps.

 ```
    "laser": {